KDM4

 A Critical Driver of Tumorigenesis and Novel Target for Cancer Therapy

-TACH101 (formerly QC8222) is a potent, selective, first-in-class small molecule inhibitor of all KDM4 proteins.
-Tachyon is currently developing it for the treatment of advanced or metastatic cancers.
+In recent years, KDM4 has emerged as an important novel therapeutic target and Tachyon’s TACH101 is the only KDM4 inhibitor that is currently in clinical development.
+TACH101 is a potent, selective, first-in-class small molecule inhibitor of all KDM4 proteins and is currently in a Phase 1 clinical trial for the treatment of advanced or metastatic cancers.